 Constructive play gets our natural genius going!
 A kit of parts, sometimes called ‘extra parts’, when made available offer free form making and exploration.
 Extra parts can be as simple as cardboard boxes and sheets.
-It can be pieces of wood and plastic.
-It can be wires and screws, nails and hammers.
+They can be pieces of wood and plastic, wires and screws, nails and hammers.
 The act of building develops our cause and effect understandings and sharpens our responses to changing input and new challenges.
-Look at at [Rube Goldberg Challenges](https://vimeo.com/62846755] and Caine's Arcade.
+Look at the Rube Goldberg Challenges and Caine’s Arcade.

 What can you construct?